0xrawsec/gene/README.md

     * IOC scan on all your machines
   2. If you are forwarding the Windows Event somewhere, you can use it as a scheduled task to extract relevant piece of information from those logs.
+  3. It can be used to retro search into your EVTX backup
-  3. It can be combined with Sysmon in order to build up use cases in a minute (the time to write the rule) and it is much more flexible and easy to understand than the Sysmon configuration file.
+  4. It can be combined with Sysmon in order to build up use cases in a minute (the time to write the rule) and it is much more flexible than the Sysmon configuration file.
     * Suspicious process spawned by another one
     * Suspicious Driver load events
     * Unusual DLL loaded by a given process